A baby step-giant step roadmap algorithm for general algebraic sets: Connectivity results

-We denote as before by $\ZZ(Q,\R^k)$ the algebraic set of zeros of a polynomial $Q\in \R[X_1,\ldots,X_k]$ inside $\R^k$.
-Note that this does not imply that the dimension of $\ZZ(Q,\R^k)$ is $k-1$.
+We denote as before by $\ZZ(Q,\R^k)$ the algebraic set of zeros of a polynomial $Q\in \R[X_1,\ldots,X_k]$ contained in $\R^k$.
+Note that for a non-constant polynomial $Q$, the real dimension of $\ZZ(Q,\R^k)$ is not necessarily equal to $k-1$, and indeed $\ZZ(Q,\R^k)$ might even be empty.
 In fact, over any real closed field, algebraic sets defined by one equation coincide with general algebraic sets since replacing several equations by their sum of squares does not modify the zero set.
-A $Q$--{\bf singular point} is a point $x$ such that Note that this is an algebraic property related to the equation $Q$ rather than a geometric property of the underlying set $\ZZ(Q,\R^k)$: two equations can define the same algebraic set but have a different set of singular points.
+A $Q$-{\bf singular point} is a point $x \in \R^k$ such that Note that this is an algebraic property related to the polynomial $Q$ rather than a geometric property of the underlying set $\ZZ(Q,\R^k)$: two equations can define the same algebraic set but have different sets of singular points.

-Similarly a $Q$-{\bf critical point} of $\pi_1$ is a point $x$ such that
+Similarly a $Q$-{\bf critical point} of $\pi_1$ is a point $x\in\R^k$ such that

-To simplify notations, when there will be no ambiguity on $Q$, we will simply refer to singular/critical points.
+To simplify notation, when there will be no ambiguity regarding $Q$, we will simply refer to singular/critical points.

-In this paper, we will be using constantly the notion of semi-algebraically connected components of a semi-algebraic set \cite[Section 5.2]{BPRbook2}.
-Note that, in particular, a semi-algebraically connected component is always non-empty by definition~\cite[Theorem 5.21]{BPRbook2posted2}.
+In this paper, we will be using constantly the notion of s-a connected components of a s-a set \cite[Section 5.2]{BPRbook2}.
+Note that, in particular, a s-a connected component is always non-empty by definition (see \cite[Theorem 5.21]{BPRbook2posted2} and the definition of s-a connected components following it).
+In particular, the empty set has no s-a connected component.